 The Classics Department at Hampton is busy, fun and thriving.
-The department consists of seven teachers who all inspire and enthuse through their teaching of Latin, Greek and Ancient History.
+The department consists of six teachers who all inspire and enthuse through their teaching of Latin, Greek and Ancient History.

 A study of Classics, at whatever level, encompassing as it does history, language, literature, philosophy and archaeology (to name just a few of its hydra-like disciplines) helps to sharpen the rational faculties and broaden one’s social, moral and cultural horizons.